etnichols/digital-bookshelf/README.md

-Digital Bookshelf
+# Digital Bookshelf.

-Like Goodreads but more fun to look at
+Goodreads Clone using Prisma and React Native.